riccardo-noviello/Java-null-safe-utils/README.md

 Whilst Java 8 has introduced some new features to handle null values (see <a href="http://www.oracle.com/technetwork/articles/java/java8-optional-2175753.html">Optional</a>) this is still far from being concise and useful in my opinion.
 </p>

-<p>Unfortunately a <b>safe navigation operator</b> like C# and Groovy is still not available in Java.
-If it wasn't clear I am talking about this:
+<p>Unfortunately a <b>safe navigation operator</b> available in languages such as C# and Groovy is still not available in Java.
+If it wasn't clear, I am talking about this:
 <code>String version = computer?.getSoundcard()?.getUSB()?.getVersion();</code></p>

 Rather than: